 Can I defer my graduation?

-Deferrals are considered on a case by case basis.
+Deferrals are considered on a case by case basis, and requests should be submitted before the graduation ceremony.
+Please note that the day, date, time of an alternate graduation ceremony will not be confirmed until registration for the next graduation cycle is open.
 To discuss further, please contact us via the contact us button above.

 Health and safety measures